dwave-examples/clustering/README.rst

 Usage
 -----

-To run the demo with a simple, hardcoded dataset:
+To run the demo with a simple, hardcoded data set:

 .. code-block:: bash

   python clustering.py

-To run the same demo with a slightly more sophisticated dataset:
+To run the same demo with a slightly more sophisticated data set:

 .. code-block:: bash

   python example_clusters.py

-This provide a visualization of the problem on the D-Wave Inspector and save the solution in a plot, ``plot.png``.
+This provides a visualization of the problem on the D-Wave Problem Inspector and saves the solution in a plot, ``plot.png``.